GOD'S INFINITE WORLDS

 Others have called these the worlds of the Heavenly Court (Lahut), of the Empyrean Heaven (Jabarut), of the Kingdom of Angels (Malakut), and of the mortal world (Nasut).

-The negative World of ZAQQUM comprises the Commanding soul and the Blaming soul.
+The negative World of ZAQQUM encompasses the Commanding soul and the Blaming soul.

-The World of MALAKUT (Dahr) comprises the Angelic soul (First and Second Valleys).
+The World of MALAKUT (Dahr) represents the Angelic soul (First and Second Valleys).

-The World of JABARUT (Sarmad) comprises the Soul of the Realm of Command (Third and Fourth Valley).
+The World of JABARUT (Sarmad) means the Soul of the Realm of Command (Third and Fourth Valley).

 These journeys have no visible ending in the world of time, but the severed wayfarer - if invisible confirmation descend upon him and the Guardian of the Cause assist him - may cross these seven stages in seven steps, nay rather in seven breaths, nay rather in a single breath, if God will and desire it.
 And this is of "His grace on such of His servants as He pleaseth."